 For an entirely different experience, your family could tour some local forts.
 Unbeknownst to many is that Nassau is the site of a number of forts which are exciting landmarks of the island’s history.
 For example, Fort Charlotte was built in 1789 by Lord Dunmore and it was named in honor of the wife of King George III.
 The fort is actually just a short car ride from the port our Caribbean cruises dock at.
 The port includes a water-less moat, drawbridge, ramparts and dungeons, as well as fantastic views of Nassau Harbor.
 Fort Charlotte hosts family-friendly tours throughout the day, so you can usually wander over before or after exploring the rest of this bustling city.

 Exploration is one of the best parts of taking a vacation.
 Especially when your vacation is a journey through the history-rich, tropical environments our Caribbean cruises take you to.
 There’s so much to see, that there may not feel like there’s enough time to see and do it all.
-And we’ve done some of that work for you here to get the ball rolling in planning your vacation.
+And we’ve done some of that work for you here to get the ball rolling in planning your family island vacation.
 Because at the end of the day, we don’t want you to worry about planning a vacation.

 We want you experiencing your vacation.